 In 2010 TCWR worked with the University of Arkansas, and their engineering department came up with a prototype of a heat pad to be placed in the floor of each den box.
 We put one in the den of a lion that has arthritis and it helped her immensely.
 It would cost $750.00 to add a heating pad to each den, but it would ultimately save on our electric bill.

 Our ultimate goal is to have all of our animals housed in natural habitats.
-Since 1998 we have gained invaluable experience in the construction of natural habitat enclosures and currently have over 70 of our 100+ Big Cats and our six Black Bears ‘released’ into them.
-At present, we have completed thirty naturally enhanced areas for our large carnivores, ranging in size from 8,000 sq. ft. to 20,000 sq. ft., which includes natural grasses, trees and undergrowth.
-Each habitat houses between two to six Big Cats and/or the bears, and we have one small natural enclosure that is home to a rescued coyote.
+Since 1998 we have gained invaluable experience in the construction of natural habitat enclosures and currently have all of our animal residents living in natural habitats.
+At present, we have 57 naturally enhanced areas for our large carnivores, ranging in size from 8,000 sq. ft. to 20,000 sq. ft., which includes natural grasses, trees and undergrowth.
+Each habitat houses between two to six Big Cats and/or the bears.
 Material costs for these projects run $25,000-$50,000 each.